dtr-trading/spring-ex01/README.md

 This is an example of Spring Java configuration files replacing the standard Spring MVC template XML files created by STS in Eclipse.

-This example has been validated with the following environment:
+This example has been validated with the following environment on MS Windows 7:

 1. Eclipse Kepler
    1.1 Spring Tool Suite (STS) 3.4.0.RELEASE - for Kepler